wwang93/WeiWang-Vino-.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 I'm a second year PhD student at the UT Knoxville.
+👨🏻‍💻 I'm a second year PhD student at the UT Knoxville，major in Learning Design and Technology（LDT）.

-🔬 My research interests are in GenAI in Education and Self-Supervised Learning!
+🔬 My research interests are in ICT(GenAI) use in Education,Educational Data science,Educational technology,Large Education Datasets Assessment.

 📚 I'm currently working towards my PISA paper in the field of ICI use in Education.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+📽️ I am also interested in assisting others on their path in the world of Education Evaluation Statistics Methodology（ESM）.

 # Selected Experience